Table of Contents

 The programs outlined here are comprehensive of what is available from the state of Georgia, but is not comprehensive of what is available at a national level.
 It is important to research all of the options available to you in order to find the best program for your needs and circumstances.
 In order to search for assistance nationwide, please use our complimentary Resource Locator Tool.

 The average daily cost of adult day care in Georgia is almost ten dollars below the national average.
-In 2017, the daily rate statewide is $62.
+In 2018, the daily rate statewide is $63.
 There are even lower rates available locally in the regions of Albany, Hinesville, Savannah, and Valdosta.
-In the first two regions care, can be found for as low as $42 / day.
-Unfortunately in many of the rural areas of the state, there is no adult day care available.
+In the first two regions, care can be found for as low as $43 / day.
+Unfortunately, in many of the rural areas of the state, there is no adult day care available.

 In addition to the state Medicaid plan, Georgia also offers Medicaid waivers that provide elderly care assistance.
 However, unlike the state Medicaid plan, waivers have limited enrollment.
 This means if one is eligible for services, he or she may not be able to receive services if the enrollment cap has been reached.
 In cases like this, there are waiting lists for services.

-There are currently two waivers in Georgia that enable elderly residents who might otherwise require nursing home care to receive a similar level of care, but remain living at home or in an alternative living community, such as an assisted living residence.
+There are currently two Medicaid waivers in Georgia, both of which operate under the Elderly and Disabled Waiver.
+These programs enable elderly residents who might otherwise require nursing home care to receive a similar level of care, but remain living at home or in an alternative living community, such as an assisted living residence.
 These are the CCSP and SOURCE Waivers.

 CCSP is short for Community Care Services Program.
 Under this waiver, participants can receive a variety of medical and non-medical supports that help them remain independent.
 Services might include adult day health care, meal delivery, and personal emergency response systems, to name a few.
 This program allows for self-direction of personal care services, meaning individuals can choose their care provider.
 Learn more here.